 It’s more of a work for casual Beatles fans who may not know the Fab Four beyond their short Beatles careers.
 All Things Must Pass is for the general reader, those purely seeking more insight in to the group as individuals.

 However, hardcore Beatles fans and George Harrison devotees certainly won’t be satisfied and satiated by Shapiro’s book.
-Intimate personal details and in-depth analysis of George’s artistic agenda are absent from this book, as is any hint of George’s personality and character.
+Intimate personal details and in-depth analysis of George’s artistic agenda are absent from this book, as is any hint of George’s personality.

 The Book Has Been Derided by Several George Harrison Fans

-Working Class Mystic: A Spiritual Biography of George Harrison (For Beginners) – Gary Tillery, 2011.
+Working Class Mystic: A Spiritual Biography of George Harrison (Gary Tillery)

 There’s not a whole lot to say about this work as it is only a beginner’s guide featuring what George believed in, why he believed in it, and how his worldview impacted not only his work, but the work of popular music as a whole.